Public Health – Coronaviris

 Bling it On Charity Ball

 Seniors Week activities

 Youth Week activities

 Cafes and restaurants are encouraged to update their contact details with Council so Council’s Environmental Health Officer can provide updates.
 Council officers are contactable to answer any questions that people may have on 1300 456 689 or email@example.com

 The COVID-19 outbreak has been declared a Global Pandemic by the World Health Organisation and it continues to create massive disruption across the world.

 Cootamundra-Gundagai Regional Council (CGRC) continues to take advice and guidance from the New South Wales Government (NSW Health) and the Federal Government (Department of Health) which are the lead agencies in this situation.
-Council is monitoring the situation to ensure an adequate response plan is in place for the community.
-Council is aware that information should weigh up the need to protect individuals from infection but also ensure essential services, business and communities can still operate on a viable level.
 Residents will be informed about any changes regarding the availability to Council services and facilities if and when the need arises, and as decisions are made in response to the evolving situation.

-For accurate and consistent information on COVID 19 please refer to NSW Health – www.health.nsw.gov.au
+For accurate and consistent information on COVID 19 please refer to https://www.nsw.gov.au/covid-19

 We’ll keep you updated with any Council related matters on our website – www.cgrc.nsw.gov.au and through our media outlets.